alaptseu/insomnia-plugin-authtoken/README.md

 If you are sick of expired authentication tokens when running multiple requests in insomnia then try to use this plugin.

-_Another approach to solve this task is using [insomnia chaning requests](https://support.insomnia.rest/article/43-chaining-requests).
+_Another approach to solve this task is using [insomnia chaining requests](https://support.insomnia.rest/article/43-chaining-requests).
 However in that case you will need to configure tag with auth response data for every request you are running._

 Now, the parameters you are using to get _your_ application token might be different,